MohitGoel92/Linear-Regression/README.md

 <p align="center"> <img width="1000" src= "/Pics/W327.png"> </p>

 We observe a peak at zero/centered at zero, as zero is the most likely value for our coefficient.
 LASSO has a much higher and sharper peak at zero, since it's more likely to zero out some of our coefficients.
 Therefore, a higher lambda (λ) value will shrink the variance, meaning smaller coefficients because those coefficients are more likely to be closer to zero.

+Throughout every model, we will be using some form of regularisation in order to find the right balance between bias and variance.